-TVA's series of dams and reservoirs is well designed to hold back floodwaters as well as to provide power to the citizens of the Valley.
+TVA's series of dams and reservoirs are designed to hold back floodwater to protect 15 communities that are prone to flooding:

-The space allocated for flood storage in the TVA reservoir system varies with the time of year and potential flood threat.
-From January 1 through March 15, the system has the capacity to store about 11 million acre-feet of water—or a volume equal to one foot of water covering 11 million acres of land.
-A capacity of about 5 million acre-feet is maintained during summer to reduce flooding caused by summer storms.
+Flood storage and the potential for flooding vary throughout the year.
+From early winter to late spring, the reservoir system has the capacity to store 11 million acre-feet of water—a volume equal to 1 foot of water covering 11 million acres.
+During the summer, a capacity of 5 million acre-feet is maintained to reduce flooding caused by summer storms.

 - Norris Reservoir on the Clinch River